dspicher/STDP_Multicompartment/README.md

 ## STDP experiments
 For every experiment we reproduce, there are three files:
-* a .py file that can be run to perform the simulation and contains more information about the experiment in question, including references
+* a .py file that can be run to perform the simulation and will write multiple .p files to disk that contain the simulation results
-* a .ipynb: an IPython notebook that can be used, once the .py file is run, to analyze the outcome of the simulation
+* an .ipynb file: an IPython notebook that contains analysis code, reading in the associated .p files and producing a figure
-* a .pdf file that contains the resulting figure and is always created in the IPython notebook (see above)
+* a .pdf file: the figure produced by the IPython notebook

 The experiments we recreate in our model are the following:
 * stdp_figure_bi_poo: Basic STDP curve as reported by [Bi & Poo 1998](http://www.ncbi.nlm.nih.gov/pubmed/9852584)